mevdschee/php-crud-api/README.md

 ### Authorizing tables and columns

 By default all tables are reflected.
-If you want to hide some tables you may add the 'authorization' middleware and define a 'authorization.tableHandler' function that returns 'false' for hidden tables.
+If you want to restrict access to some tables you may add the 'authorization' middleware and define a 'authorization.tableHandler' function that returns 'false' for these tables.

     'authorization.tableHandler' => function ($method, $path, $databaseName, $tableName) {
         return $tableName != 'license_keys';
     },

-The above example will hide the table 'license_keys' in all API input and output.
+The above example will restrict access to the table 'license_keys' in all API calls.

     'authorization.columnHandler' => function ($method, $path, $databaseName, $tableName, $columnName) {
         return !($tableName == 'users' && $columnName == 'password');
     },

-The above example will hide the 'password' field from the 'users' table in all API input and output.
+The above example will restrict access to the 'password' field from the 'users' table in all API calls.

 ### Sanitizing input

 By default all input is accepted and sent to the database.
 If you want to strip (certain) HTML tags before storing you may add the 'sanitation' middleware and define a 'sanitation.handler' function that returns the adjusted value.

     'sanitation.handler' => function ($method, $tableName, $column, $value) {
         return is_string($value) ? strip_tags($value) : $value;